cs-altindex/ALT-index/README.md

-# ALT-index (Updating)
+# ALT-index

 ALT-index: A concurrent hybrid learned index for high-performance storage

 This project contains the code of ALT-index.
-Our evaluation is done through [GRE](https://github.com/gre4index/GRE).
+Our evaluation is based on [GRE](https://github.com/gre4index/GRE).

 ## Compile and Run our project